 “We have international physical activity recommendations that outline that adults should have 2.5 to 3 hours of light to moderate physical activity per week,” says Parkkari.
 “That is true for those with asthma, too.
 And this is the lower end of the scale.”

 Every bit counts – how to snack activities through the day

 Getting daily physical activity in can take the shape of planned workouts or by adding up smaller increments throughout the day – a technique Parkkari calls “snacking.”

 “Physical activity can come in a variety of forms, which includes doing your commute to work or to the shops on foot or by bicycle.
 Or at a time like now, when many are working from home, breaking up the time spent sitting each day with short bursts of exercise can help, as sedentary time is an independent risk factor to health problems,” Parkkari says.

 The effects add up over the course of the day, he says, and they can be similar to those achieved with more concentrated workouts.
 Still, there are a number of possibilities for adding aerobic activity into your day.
-For those who might have overweight or struggle with musculo-skeletal issues that cause pain, using a stationary bike indoors or swimming is a good way to add exercise without having to carry your own weight.
+For those who might be overweight or struggle with musculo-skeletal issues that cause pain, using a stationary bike indoors or swimming is a good way to add exercise without having to carry your own weight.
 Being more active in this way can also add other benefits, like lower blood pressure and less pain.